 - Provide employees with advances on wages, provided the terms of repayment comply with applicable deduction regulations.

 - Establish shared leave policies if they do not have them.
 They can also relax existing policies to allow employees with leave balances to donate leave to co-workers who do not have sufficient amounts to cover absences due to illness.
 See WAC 296-128-710.

 If a worker's place of business is closed by a public official in connection with COVID-19, can the worker use paid sick leave to cover the absence?

-Can an employee use paid sick leave if an employer is subject to Governor Inslee's orders closing businesses related to the coronavirus (COVID-19)?
+Can an employee use paid sick leave if an employer is subject to a future governor’s order closing businesses related to a pandemic?

 It depends on whether the person remains employed by the employer.
 If the individual is still employed, they are entitled to use paid sick leave — as required by RCW 49.46.210(1)(b)(iii) — for any shifts they would have been required to work.
 If an employer lays off someone or reduces their hours, then the employee would probably be eligible for unemployment insurance through the Employment Security Department.

-What if my employer is still operating, but has restrictions on operations due to the governor's coronavirus orders?
+What if my employer is still operating, but has restrictions on operations due to a future governor's order?
 Can I use paid sick leave then?